 HIV Screening Options

-Atlas Pacific Medical offers a range of rapid and laboratory tests to detect the presence of HIV antibodies, p24 antigens and other genetic materials from the patient’s blood (finger prick) or oral fluid (swab).
+Atlas Pacific Medical offers a range of rapid and laboratory tests to detect the presence of HIV antibodies, p24 antigens and other genetic materials from the patient’s blood (finger prick).

 Different types of HIV tests have different window periods and turnaround time: